 the one who does acts of mercy, with cheerfulness.

-A common basis for an inflated self-opinion in our Western Culture is education – and in the Christian-context, theological education.
-We may have a higher opinion of ourselves than is merited in other areas too: ethnicity, finances, social status, self-sufficiency … the list goes on.
+A common basis for an inflated self-opinion in our Western Culture is education – and, in the Christian context, theological education.
+We may have a higher opinion of ourselves than is merited in other areas, too: ethnicity, finances, social status, self-sufficiency, and so on.

 The benchmark standard by which we are to evaluate ourselves is “each according to the measure of faith that God has assigned” (12:3).
 Does that mean God has apportioned faith out to each of his children in different amounts – so find out what amount you have received?
 Many commentators lean in this direction – but that position is not without its difficulties.

-Perhaps a better way of understanding this is that “our faith is the measure.”[1]
+Perhaps a better understanding of this is that “our faith is the measure.”[1]
 In other words, our faith in Jesus Christ is the great leveler; each follower of Jesus is on the same ground.
-Of course, there are differences of spiritual maturity and (as we’ll see) differences in our gifting – but none of us is better than any of our brothers and sisters in Christ.
+Of course, there are differences in spiritual maturity and (as we’ll see) differences in our gifting – but none of us is better than any of our brothers and sisters in Christ.

 Reflection: Do I hold tightly to any attitudes that cause me to think I’m better than others in some way?